rstudio/bookdown.org/content/archive/internal/chen-snaed.md

 pinned: false
 ---

-This is a course handbook written by Bodong Chen for his SNA course at UMN.
+This is a course handbook written by Bodong Chen for his SNA course at UMN. [...]
+This site is the course portal of CI5330 - Social Network Analysis in Education, taught by Prof. Bodong Chen at the University of Minnesota in Spring ’17.
+Content on this site is actively built and refined throughout the semester.
+This site or book is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Last update: 2017-04-17  ...